emichael/dslabs/README.md

 ### Programming Model
 The DSLabs framework is built around message-passing state machines (also known as I/O automata or distributed actors), which we call *nodes*.
-These basic units of a distributed system consist of a set of message and timeout handlers; these handlers define how the node updates its internal state, sends messages, and sets timeouts in response to an incoming message or timeout.
-These nodes are run in single-threaded event loops, which take messages from network and timeouts from the node's timeout queue and call the node's handlers for those events.
+These basic units of a distributed system consist of a set of message and timer handlers; these handlers define how the node updates its internal state, sends messages, and sets timers in response to an incoming message or timer.
+These nodes are run in single-threaded event loops, which take messages from network and timers from the node's timer queue and call the node's handlers for those events.

 This model of computation is typically the one we use when introduce distributed systems for the first time and the one we use when we want to reason about